-- 0 = MAIN and the CORE DC-DC converter are allowed to switch into PFM mode. - 1 = MAIN and the CORE DC-DC converter operate with forced fixed frequency PWM mode and are not allowed to switch into PFM mode at light load.
+- 0 = MAIN and the CORE DC-DC converter are allowed to switch into PFM mode. - 1 = MAIN and the CORE DC-DC converter operate with forced fixed frequency PWM mode and are not allowed to switch into PFM mode, at light load.

-Bit 6-Bit 5 - UVLO<1:0>: The under-voltage threshold voltage is set by UVLO1 and UVLO0 according to the Table 20.
+Bit 6-Bit 5 - UVLO<1:0>: The undervoltage threshold voltage is set by UVLO1 and UVLO0 according to the below table, with the reset in bold.